Blake Morrison: Published works

-His first book was The Movement: English Poetry and Fiction of the 1950s (Oxford University Press, 1980).
+Morrison's first book was The Movement: English Poetry and Fiction of the 1950s (Oxford University Press, 1980).
 This was followed in 1982 by a critical guide to Seamus Heaney's poetry.
-Also in 1982 he co-edited The Penguin Book of Contemporary British Poetry with Andrew Motion.
+Also in 1982, he co-edited The Penguin Book of Contemporary British Poetry with Andrew Motion.
 Morrison's first book of poetry, Dark Glasses, was published by Chatto and Windus in 1984.
 Other published works include Ballad of the Yorkshire Ripper (1986), written in Yorkshire dialect, and Pendle Witches (1996), illustrated with etchings by Paula Rego.
 His poems have also appeared in several anthologies, including Penguin Modern Poets 1 (1995).

 His first novel was The Justification of Johann Gutenberg (Chatto & Windus, 2000), a fictionalized account of the life of Johannes Gutenberg.
 South of the River, described by The Observer as "a fat summer read of a novel, panoramic and commercial", was published in April 2007.

+Memoirs

+Morrison has been much acclaimed as a memoirist.
+His book And When Did You Last See Your Father?
+(1993) was hailed by Hugo Williams in The Spectator as "a classic of family literature", and praised by Roy Hattersley in The Guardian as "a near-masterpiece", while Nick Hornby called it a "painful, funny, frightening, moving, marvellous book".
+It became a bestseller, winning the Waterstone's/Volvo/Esquire Award for Non-Fiction and the J. R. Ackerley Prize for Autobiography.
+It is said to have "inspired a whole genre of literary confessional memoirs".

+The companion volume, Things My Mother Never Told Me, published in 2002, was equally well received, including by Margaret Drabble, who wrote that Morrison "has succeeded in giving an enduring presence to his mother, that which she would never have claimed for herself.
+It is an honourable achievement", while the reviewer for The New York Times concluded: "I don't expect to read a more enthralling memoir all year.
+Or a finer book on love and love's impediments."
+Morrison's most recent memoir is Two Sisters (2023), which Rachel Cooke characterised as "a wonderfully heartfelt and tender thing: delicate and unstinting and clear-eyed."

 Film, television and theatre adaptations

-His 1993 memoir And When Did You Last See Your Father? was made into a film of the same name starring Jim Broadbent as Morrison's father, Juliet Stevenson as his mother, Gina McKee as his wife, Sarah Lancashire as Aunty Beaty, and Colin Firth and Matthew Beard playing Blake Morrison himself as an adult and teenager, respectively.
+His 1993 memoir And When Did You Last See Your Father? was made into a film of the same name, released in 2007, starring Jim Broadbent as Morrison's father, Juliet Stevenson as his mother, Gina McKee as his wife, Sarah Lancashire as Aunty Beaty, and Colin Firth and Matthew Beard playing Blake Morrison himself as an adult and teenager, respectively.
 It was directed by Anand Tucker, produced by Elizabeth Karlsson, with a screenplay by David Nicholls.
 Filming took place in Cromford, Derbyshire, and the surrounding area.
 The film was released in 2007.

 A three-part television adaptation of Morrison's 2010 novel The Last Weekend was shown on ITV1 in August–September 2012.

 The TV series of Morrison's novel South of the River is being made by World Productions and adapted by screenwriter Danny Brocklehurst.